 “We are seeing this type of thing with both Moderna and Pfizer vaccines.”

 “I see nothing about this in the press.
 The only side-effects that are reported are those in the immediate aftermath of getting the vaccine, within a week or two.
 I am dealing with increased pain from my injury two months after getting the vaccine.
 Are you hearing similar reports from your readers?

 The People’s Pharmacy Perspective:

 We pay attention to our newspaper column readers and the visitors who comment on this web site.
 We know that many health professionals might chalk up both the benefits and risks of the Moderna vaccine (and the Pfizer and J&J shots) to psychosomatic reactions.
 In other words, the reported relief of RLS or shoulder pain is “all in their heads.”
-Ditto for the recurrent pain in the “frozen shoulder.”
+Ditto for the disappearance of warts or the recurrent pain in the “frozen shoulder.”

 We suspect, though, that the vaccines are doing something to either cause or relieve inflammation.
 Some people may get benefits.
 Others may experience worsening symptoms.

 Why?
 That is a question for the neurologists and orthopedists to resolve.
 All we can do is report what we learn.
 Please stay tuned for further reports.
 Share your own story in the comment section below.